youngan-kim/CJE4732/README.md

 # Grade Breakdown
 - Lab Assignments (20%)
 - Midterm 1 (25%) and Midterm 2 (25%): The midterms will be on Week 5 and 9.
 The test will be based on readings and lectures.
 The exams are cumulative.
-The midterm exams will be given during the class period on Week 5 and 9.
 - Final Exam (30%): The exam will be held during the FSU Finals Week.
 Please refer to FSU final exam schedule.
 The final exam will cover all materials presented throughout the entire semester.

 # Grades